 What's working well?

-- The entire corridor performs above WSDOT's congestion threshold. - All surveyed pavement on the corridor is in fair or better condition. - The entire corridor is rated low for climate vulnerability impacts.
+- The entire corridor performs above WSDOT's congestion threshold. - Roughly 94% of surveyed pavements on the corridor are in fair or better condition. - There are no chronic environmental deficiency sites on the corridor.

 What needs to change?